andrepeiry/link-sanitizer/README.md

 # Link Sanitizer
 ## Description
 Some shared URLs are poisoned with a source identifiers, allowing the owner of the site to create links between people.
 If you are a bit consious about your privacy, you may already remove them manually.
-This plugin is here to simplify and automate this "URL cropping" (both when clicking on it and sharing it).
+This plugin is here to simplify and automate this "URL cropping".
-For example, clicking on [https://youtu.be/qOi4Ao40IYA?si=dummySI] would be reduce to [https://youtu.be/qOi4Ao40IYA].
-If you where to click on the "Share" button on YouTube, it should give you the clean URL again, so that the not-privacy-driven URL doesn't even appear on your screen.

-## Supported links
- - [None]
-### To be supported
+**What a Source Identifier (*SI*) ?**, clicking on https://youtu.be/qOi4Ao40IYA?si=dummySI would indicate to YouTube that you came from a *SI* called `dummySI`, but in reality, it will look more like a sequence of alphanumerical characters.

- - YouTube
+### YouTube
+This extensions should remove a *SI* form the URL, as well as change `youtu.be` into `www.youtube.com`.
+(Untested for the moment).
+Inside the site, the extension will remove automatically the *SI* from the "Share" function.

- - Instagram
+### Instagram
+This extensions should remove a *SI* from the URL.

+### Spotify
+This extensions should remove a *SI* from the URL.